-And you can also see without mesh, this is epsilon xx, similarly I can get epsilon yy.
-I can also get shear strain epsilon xy here.
-And I can also go and see the displacement field and this is what I get here, I have the U displacement, I also have the V displacement.
-So what I find here is when I have a numerical approach, I could get all the 15 quantities comfortably.
-But the very important aspect is I must match what I have in the experiment very closely by choosing the boundary conditions correctly.
+Similarly, I can get epsilon y y.
+I can also get shear strain epsilon x y here.

+And I can also go and see the displacement field and this is what I get here.

+I have the u displacement.

+I also have the v displacement.

+So what I find here is, when I have a numerical approach I could get all the 15 quantities comfortably.
+But a very important aspect is I must match what I have in the experiment very closely by choosing the boundary conditions correctly.
+Once I have done this then I have solved the problem satisfactorily and a parametric analysis is very convenient when I go for a numerical methodology.

-Once I have done this, then I have solved the problem satisfactorily and a parametric analysis is very convenient when I go for a numerical methodology.
-And what is seen here is, here I have taken the effort of plotting fringe contours what you get in an experimental technique.
-And that requires special software to be developed.
-It is not readily available in standard packages, and we have this and this is the best way to compare results of photo elasticity with the actual experimentation.
+What is seen here is, here I have taken the effort of plotting fringe contours what you get in an experimental technique and that requires special software to be developed, it is not readily available in standard packages and we have this and this the best way to compare results of photoelasticity with the actual experimentation.
+When you do a numerical analysis you can compare with photoelasticity comfortably.

-When you do a numerical analysis you can compare with the photo elasticity comfortably.
-And what I also want to emphasise at this stage is, you know though we have taken simple problems, we have gone and also studied in the process what are the approximations you do in your analytical modelling.
-You know we have taken a beam under 4-point bending, it bends like this and it is a 3 dimensional object, it has a cross section.

-But what you have managed to do in strength of material is you just take it as a line, that is all you do the analysis.
-And when I go to theory of elasticity, you do not consider it as a line, but you consider that as a 2 dimensional object.
-But in reality, because you have flexing, what you find here is, you also have the Poisson ratio effect becomes very prominent.
-And what you find here is this is the compression side, and this is the tension side.
+And what I also want to emphasize at this stage is you know though we have taken simple problems, we have gone and also studied in the process what are the approximations you do in your analytical modeling.
+You know we have taken a beam under four point bending and it bends like this, and it is 3 dimensional objects, it has a cross section.
+But what you have managed to do in strength of material is you just take it as a line that is all you do the analysis, and when I go to theory of elasticity you do not consult as a line but you consult that as 2 dimensional object.

-And this compression side bulges out because of Poisson ratio effect, this may be very difficult to model from an analytical point of view, but experiment looks at all this.
-So when I get the fringe pattern, the fringe pattern is deflective of all the 3 dimensional effect that happens to the model, some you may have ignored it for the point of view of simplicity.
-So that is why I said that experiment is giving you truth.
+But in reality, because you have fluxing what you find here is, you also have the Poisson ratio effect becomes very prominent, and what you find here is, this is the compression side and this is the tension size and this compression side bulges out because of Poisson ratio effect.
+This may be very difficult to model from analytical point of view, but experiment looks at all this.
+So when I get the fringe pattern, the fringe pattern is deflective of all the three dimensional effect that happens to the model.
+Some you may have ignored it for the point of view of simplicity, so that is why I said that experiment is giving you truth.